Armandpl/skyline/trajectory_optimization/README.md

 ## How to train

-Configure you experiment under `scripts/configs/experiments` then run `python train +experiment=your_experiment.yaml`
+Configure you experiment under `scripts/configs/experiments` then run `python train +experiment=your_experiment` Sometime the whole experiment config is in the env params and you can go `python train env=longitudinal_slow` Run `python train --cfg job` to print and debug your config.

 # Note about designing tracks in Fusion360 to export as dxf